 A celebration of Berit's life will be held at a later date to be announced.
 For those wishing to contribute in Berit's memory, please consider Camp Calumet Lutheran, United Congregational Church of Wakefield and the Wakefield Food Pantry.

-To send flowers to Berit's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Berit Johannessen, please visit our floral store.